MattyOL/Future_Forest-Project-1/README.md

 <img width="1430" alt="Screen Shot 2022-10-06 at 13 02 28" src="https://user-images.githubusercontent.com/111317260/194307779-4b027aa6-6725-4308-9fee-ff17ffa33e1a.png">

+This form was taken from a youtube Tutorial with a few slight changes to make it more suited towards the overall look my Website

 # Features Left to Implement
 Create the page that is made after you have signed up too the site showing you the process of Donations/Volunteer work and community.